J-Ramalho/industRial/docs/4_msa.md

 <img src="4_msa_files/figure-html/fig-tabletPlot2-2.png" width="100%" />

-We quickly see the measurements tend to be simetrically distributed around their means and that the means between the different operators are very similar.
+We quickly see the measurements tend to be symmetrically distributed around their means and that the means between the different operators are very similar.
 This confirms the low reproducibility what has been seen in the Variance Components.

 ```r